 - Medicines should only be administered at school when it would be detrimental to a child's health or school attendance not to do so; - No child under 16 should be given prescription or non-prescription medicines without their parents written consent (see template B) - except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
-In such cases, every effort should be made to encourage the child or young person to involve their parents while respecting their right to confidentiality; - With parental written consent we will administer non-prescription medicines except never aspirin or containing aspirin except prescribed by a doctor.
-Medication, eg for pain relief, should never be administered without first checking maximum dosage and when previous dose was taken. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours; - St Peter in Thanet will only accept prescribed medicines, with written permission from parent/carer that are in-date, labelled, provided in the original container as dispense a pharmacist and include instructions for administration, dosage and storage.
-The exception to this is insulin which must be in-date, but will generally be available to schools inside an insulin pen or a pump, rather that its original container;

-All medicines will be stored safely in the SENCO's office.
+In such cases, every effort should be made to encourage the child or young person to involve their parents while respecting their right to confidentiality;

+- With parental written consent (verbal in emergencies) we will administer non-prescription medicines - never aspirin or medicine containing aspirin except prescribed by a doctor.
+Medication, e.g. for pain relief, should never be administered without first checking maximum dosage and when previous dose was taken. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours; - St Peter in Thanet will only accept prescribed medicines, with written permission from parent/carer that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
+The exception to this is insulin which must be in-date, but will generally be available to schools inside an insulin pen or a pump, rather that its original container; - All medicines will be stored safely in the Deputy Head/SENCO's office.
 Children should know where their medicines are at all times and be able to access them immediately.
 Where relevant, they should know who holds the key to the storage facility.

-- Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available state where and not locked away.
-Asthma inhalers should be marked with the child's name. - During school trips the first aid trained member of staff will carry all medical devices and medicines required; - A child who had been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another child for use is an offence.
-Monitoring arrangements may be necessary.
-Otherwise we will keep all controlled drugs that have been prescribed for a pupil securely stored in a non-portable container and only named staff will have access.
-Controlled drugs should be easily accessible in an emergency.
-A record should be kept of any doses used and the amount of the controlled drug held in the school; - Staff administering medicines should do so in accordance with the prescriber's instructions.
+Medicines will usually be administered between 12-12.30pm, unless in exceptional circumstances. - Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available, stated where they are and not locked away.
+Asthma inhalers should be marked with the child's name. - During school trips the first aid trained member of staff will carry all medical devices and medicines required; - Staff administering medicines should do so in accordance with the prescriber's instructions.
 St Peter's will keep a record (see template C and D) of all medicines administered to individual children, stating what, how and how much was administered, when and by whom.
-Any side effects of the medication to be administer at school should be noted.
+Any side effects of the medication to be administered at school should be noted.
 Written records are kept of all medicines administered to children.
 These records offer protection to staff and children and provide evidence that agreed procedures have been followed; - When no longer required, medicines should be returned to the parent/carer to arrange safe disposal.
 Sharps boxes should always be used for the disposal of needles and other sharps.